pytorch/botorch/docs/acquisition.md

 where $y_j \sim \mathbb{P}_Y(X)$.

-botorch relies on the re-parameterization trick and (quasi)-MC sampling for optimization and estimation of the batch acquisition functions.
+botorch relies on the re-parameterization trick and MC sampling for optimization and estimation of the batch acquisition functions [^Wilson2017].

 - The re-parameterization trick (see e.g. [^KingmaWelling2014], [^Rezende2014])
 can be used to write the posterior distribution as a deterministic